Just ask any kid and they’ll tell you that Brussels sprouts must be healthy. After one glance they know – Brussels Sprouts scream healthy food!

 Vitamin C plays a multitude of roles in the body.
 It:

-Vitamin C is a powerful nutrient, and Brussel Sprouts are loaded with it.
+Vitamin C is a powerful nutrient, and Brussels Sprouts are loaded with it.

 Most fruits and vegetables have antioxidants, but certain ones stand out.